Negation

 Consistency

 Spindle does not enforce consistency.
-A theory can prove both P and -P:
+A theory can prove both P and (not P):

 Result: